Episode 268: Are You Investing Enough—or Just Following Outdated Financial Advice?

 Transcript:

-Jon Orr: Most Canadians have heard this common advice: save 10% of your income, pay yourself first, be disciplined.
-But almost nobody stops to ask — what happens if you actually follow that advice for 30 years?
+Jon Orr: Most Canadians have heard this common advice.
+Save ten percent of your income, pay yourself first, be disciplined.
+But the reality here is that almost nobody stops to ask, What happens if you actually follow that advice for thirty years?
 Will you hit your financial freedom numbers?
-Is 10% enough?
+Is ten percent enough?
 That’s what we’re talking about here today.
+Let’s get into it, Kyle.

-Kyle Pearce: You know what happens when we start throwing around these kinds of questions — I like to make spreadsheets.
-So we’ll geek out in a bit of a spreadsheet format as we move along.
-The interesting thing when we think about the 10% rule — Jon, you were just rereading The Richest Man in Babylon, right?
+Kyle Pearce: Awesome.
+You know what happens like when we start throwing around these questions.
+I like to make spreadsheets.
+So, you know, we’ll geek around in a little bit of a spreadsheet format here as we move along.
+Now, the interesting aspect here, when we think about like the 10% rule — I don’t know, I think you just reread this book, maybe it was over like the Christmas holidays or something like that, but the Richest Man in Babylon, I believe you were saying that you dug in.

-Jon Orr: I read it by the pool in Florida.
+Jon Orr: I just read that by the pool, when I was in Florida.

-Kyle Pearce: But I don’t know about you, Jon — when you’re younger and you don’t necessarily have dependents, you don’t know how you’re going to feel down the road, and you’re just excited to get into the workforce and do great things.
-All of those realities hold us back from the truth about what we actually need.
-If we’re planning to invest over a 30-year timeline, the problem is I don’t think I was actively saving 10% when I was 25.
+Kyle Pearce: But I don’t know about you, John.
+And actually, you know, Gabe from our team is a lot younger than John and I. And he was even saying today, it’s sort of like, you know, why would you need more money than blank?
+We were on a call together and he said, like, why would they need more money than blank?
+Well, when you’re younger and you know, you don’t necessarily maybe have dependents or you don’t know how you’re gonna feel down the road, and you’re just excited to get out into the workforce and do some great things.
+Like all of these things are sort of in my, I guess, perception of the whole thing, holding us back from the reality.
+Meaning, you know, if we’re gonna plan to invest for say a 30-year timeline, the problem is I don’t think I was actively saving 10% back when I was, say, 25.

-Jon Orr: I’m going to argue you were — you just didn’t know you were doing it.
+Jon Orr: See, I’m gonna argue you did.
+You just didn’t know you were doing it.

 Jon Orr: Right.
-So are you saying the 10% rule would hold up if someone was young, disciplined, and consistently putting away 10% of their gross income into investment funds every single year?
+So I guess, are you saying that the ten percent rule would hold up if you’re young and you were disciplined and you were putting away ten percent of your gross income every single year into investment funds, that you would be fine?

 Jon Orr: Right.
-So the details here: is putting 10% away in savings and investments enough to fund retirement?
-I think what we’re saying is — not likely.
-And that might be the shock, because you’re told the 10% rule is going to work.
-But Kyle, let’s get into the actual numbers to unpack what this looks like.
-Let’s say I’m 10 years away from wanting to retire — either starting from zero or with a nest egg.
-What does that look like if I’m putting away 10%?
+So I guess this is the details here — we’re talking about is putting ten percent away in savings, in an investment, is this enough to fund our retirement?
+And I think what we’re saying here is not likely.
+And that might be the shock, I think, because you’re told the ten percent rule is gonna work.
+But Kyle’s done the numbers here.
+Kyle, do you wanna get into the numbers here specifically to kind of unpack like — let’s say I’m looking ten years away from wanting to retire and I’ve got either I’m starting from zero or I’m starting from a nest egg.
+What does that look like for me if I wanna put ten percent away?
+Will I have what I need to have?
+I guess it depends on some variables.

 Jon Orr: Sounds pretty good.